 Overnight camps offer children a chance to try new things and learn new skills.
 They can also help children build confidence and self-esteem by doing things that they may be afraid to do at first.

-Difference Between Day Camp and Overnight Camp
+6 Major Differences Between Day Camp and Overnight Camp

 Now that we've discussed the basics of day camp and overnight camp, let's look at the main differences between these two types of camping experiences.